 Most bloggers have two or more websites: one main page and some other little pages where they make their income from; the main page is the brand which is being invited on press trips and to carry out tests for products, so on these pages you often won’t find advertising.
-The most money is made with other little pages which are fully funded and focus on a little niche, like Worth a Journey.
+The most money is made with other little pages which are fully funded and focus on a little niche.

 What’s Next After Blogging

 Blogging has encouraged many people to travel and truly experience the world.
 It has also become a steady income source for some as they turn away from conventional jobs and search for something different, new, and exciting.